gaboose/pipod/README.md

 cat password.txt | pipod disk wifi disk.img --ssid <ssid> --password-stdin
 ```

-This subcommand currently only supports NetworkManager.
+Note: This subcommand currently only supports NetworkManager but can easily be extended.

 ### Building a pipod image